Canadian units of the War of 1812: Incorporated Militia Battalion

 The Incorporated Militia Battalion was formed from volunteers from the militia in 1813.
 Originally scattered in several garrisons, the battalion concentrated at York, before seeing action on the Niagara peninsula.
 The uniform of red coats had green facings, although uniforms were issued erratically and not all the companies would have had an official, recognized uniform.
 The entire unit fought at the Battle of Lundy's Lane where its commander, Lieutenant-Colonel William Robison (a captain in the 8th (King's) Regiment at the start of the war) was seriously wounded.

 The unit was always used as a body of skirmishing light infantry, and late in 1814, Lieutenant-General Gordon Drummond proposed to give the battalion the same uniform as the Glengarry Light Infantry.

 In the modern Canadian Army, because the Battalion of Incorporated Militia was recruited from various parts of Upper Canada, it is perpetuated today by four Ontario-based units: the Lincoln and Welland Regiment, the Queen's York Rangers, the Brockville Rifles and the Princess of Wales Own Regiment.
 These units all carry the Niagara battle honour awarded to the battalion in the aftermath of the war.

 Loyal Essex Volunteers

 A volunteer militia company, sometimes called the "Essex Rangers", embodied in Essex County about March 1814.
 This unit is perpetuated in the Canadian Army by the Essex and Kent Scottish Regiment.

 Loyal Kent Volunteers

 A company of volunteer militiamen formed in Kent county on 25 November 1813.
-Fought in the Battle of Longwoods.
+Fought in the Skirmish at McCrae's House and the Battle of Longwoods.
 This unit is perpetuated in the Canadian Army by the Essex and Kent Scottish Regiment.